Vedam Jaishankar: Early life

+Career

-Jaishankar is the founder managing editor of Bangalore Bias, an English language afternoon paper in Bangalore after a long stint with The New Indian Express as its main cricket writer.
-He authored the best-seller book, Rahul Dravid, a Biography and Casting A Spell, The Story of a Cricket.
-The Dravid biography was also officially translated into three languages.
+After working with Deccan Herald, he had a long stint with The New Indian Express as its main cricket writer.
+Later, Jaishankar worked briefly as the founder managing editor of Bangalore Bias, an English language afternoon paper in Bangalore which stopped publication after a few years.
+He also worked for Times of India.
+He authored three books, the best-seller, Rahul Dravid, a Biography, Casting A Spell - The Story of Karnataka Cricket and, 'Courage, conviction, controversy and cricket'.
+The Dravid biography was also officially translated into four languages.
 A veteran of several World Cups, he last covered the 2003 edition in South Africa, for Vijay Times that he helped launch.
 Jaishankar writes for SPIN, a British cricket magazine besides a number of Indian publications.
+He writes in many Indian publications.
+He also teaches sports journalism.